 When an I-Chip is inserted into the Flex EX2 transmitter it becomes backwards compatible with a Flex EX (GEN 1) receiver.
-Refer to the appropriate Flex EX (GEN 1) manual for information on configuring the I-Chip or contact Magnetek field service.
+Refer to the appropriate Flex EX (GEN 1) manual for information on configuring the I-Chip.

 NOTE: A Flex EX (GEN 1) transmitter will NOT work with a Flex EX2 receiver.